 Meanwhile, other bits of the Empire started to fray and fragment.
 In the far east, an Indian kingdom declared independence and had a good go at suborning the local Macedonian officials, after a bit of a tussle.

-Roxane, Alexander IV's mum, raised a bunch of reinforcements and attempted to send them through to young Alex, still holed up on Ibiza.
-The Spaniards, having a dim view of being invaded, intercepted and defeated the armada, leaving Alex with a major problem of his next move.
+Roxane, Alexander IV's mum, raised a bunch of reinforcements and attempted to send them through to young Alex, still holed up in Ibiza.
+The Spaniards, having a dim view of being invaded, intercepted and defeated the armada, leaving Alex with the major problem of his next move.

 No comments: